Bay Area Classical Homeschoolers

-Co-op days will consist of a public speaking activity, science, history, fine arts and group activities.
+Co-op days will consist of a public speaking activity, science, history, and fine arts.
 Discussions, activities, and projects should be centered on the current month’s topic in each subject area.
 Lesson plans will be posted the August prior to the school year.
 If any plan requires a video shown, that video must be listed in their class plans.
 Parents have the right to object (in advance) to the showing of any particular video.
 Parent objections will be considered by leadership team before a decision is made about any video to be shown.

 All parents are expected to actively help carry out the plans of the leadership teams.
 Being un-engaged, talking while instructor is teaching and excessive physical absences from classroom during lecture is not acceptable.

 We would ideally like to have one dad at co-op each month to assist with the set-up, daily activities and clean-up each day.
 The designated dad will be oriented by document on the website.
 We understand not all dads can be at a co-op and this is not a required commitment.

 All subject teaching teams must meet, plan and prepare for co-op in advance of the school year’s start.
 Each teaching team will post supplies necessary for class a week prior but no later than the Friday before the week of co-op.

 1. Lower Grammar (LG) – Kindergarten through first grade

 2. Middle Grammar (MG) – Students in second through third grade

 3. Upper Grammar (UG)– Students in fourth grade, fifth and sixth grade

 4. Dialectic – Students in sixth, seventh, or eighth grade